john33mcd/lightbulb/README.md

 * Had bug where no reverse match was available, this was due to a post with the title '-' throwing the error, rectified by removing this post in admin.

 * Ran out of gitpod hours and received extra permissions through tutor support, migration of project resulted in env.py file being removed from new workspace causing project not to load, rectified by rebuilding env.py file.

+## Unresolved Bugs and Issues

+* Currently have an issue where automated testing will not function, the issue relates to the database, manual testing carried out to bypass the lack of automated testing.

 ## Deployment